 Canada and Guinea-Bissau established diplomatic relations in 1975.
 The Embassy of Canada in Dakar, Senegal, has been ensuring representation in Guinea-Bissau since 1976.

 Canada strongly condemned the military coup in Guinea-Bissau on April 12, 2012, and closely monitors the situation in the country as it evolves in particular following the elections held in April and May 2014.

 Canada has negligible trade relations with Guinea-Bissau.
 Trade reached $77,725 in 2013, of which $75,300 was Canadian exports and $2,425 was imports from Guinea-Bissau in 2013.
-Currently, Canada has no trade agreements in place with Guinea-Bissau.
+Currently, Canada does not have any trade agreements in place with Guinea-Bissau.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page.